 The history and fantasy film genres are dominated by British accents, whether they take place in the fictional realms of Middle Earth and Westeros, or the actual ancient world depicted in sword-and-sandals epics like Exodus, Gladiator and the TV series Rome.

 In Peter Jackson’s Lord of the Rings trilogy, the plan was for the hobbits to speak with a rural Gloucestershire accent, except for the more educated Frodo and Bilbo who naturally speak in RP.
-In fact almost all the accents are RP, with a twist here and there to differentiate them.
+Instead almost all the accents throughout LotR movies are RP, with a twist here and there to differentiate them.
 This is perhaps reflective of the classic “high fantasy” genre that Tolkien helped to shape.

 There’s no such hegemony in Game of Thrones, however.
 Regional accents abound, from Sheffield to Scotland to Wales.
-There is tremendous variation although not quite as much consistency – there are some very unusual pan-European accents, and then there’s Peter Dinklage’s bizarre concoction.
+There is tremendous variation although not quite as much consistency.
+For example, there are some very unusual pan-European accents, and then there’s Peter Dinklage’s bizarre concoction.

 It’s a daring Hollywood filmmaker who will test his audience’s knowledge, and patience, with foreign languages.
 No surprise then that Quentin Tarantino broke all the rules with Inglourious Basterds, and wrote long scenes in German, French and Italian.
 He put language front and center – like when Colonel Landa deliberately switches from French to English so the Jews hiding under the floorboards won’t understand, or when Lieutenant Archie Hicox must speak German to go undercover.

-Such authentic treatment of foreign languages is extremely rare – see The Passion of the Christ for an even more extreme example, all shot in Aramaic and Latin.
-Normally when we think of foreign languages in movies, it’s most likely a bunch of Nazis standing around speaking heavily accented English.
+Such authentic treatment of foreign languages is extremely rare (See The Passion of the Christ which was completely shot in Aramaic and Latin).
+Normally when we think of foreign languages in movies, it’s likely a bunch of Nazis standing around speaking heavily accented English.
 Vee haf seen zat before, ya?

-Hollywood has been moving away from this convention which was de rigeur thirty years ago, but now feels dated and clumsy.
-Instead, movies that deal with foreign characters or events take a different strategy: Characters that we know “should” be speaking a different language have a slight accent, an odd vocal twist or speech rhythm, rather than a complete caricature of a foreigner speaking English.
+Hollywood has been moving away from this convention over the past years.
+Instead, movies that deal with foreign characters or events take a different strategy.
+Characters that we know “should” be speaking a different language have a slight accent, an odd vocal twist or speech rhythm, rather than a complete caricature of a foreigner speaking English.
 A Most Wanted Man is a recent example.
 The accents are certainly foreign, but not easy to place – just sufficient to nudge the audience into another world.